Mexico becomes 4th country to hit 100,000 COVID-19 deaths

-Mexico’s living bear the scars of the pandemic along with their lost friends and loved ones.
+Mexico’s living are bearing the scars of the pandemic along with their lost friends and loved ones.
 Many surviving coronavirus victims say the psychosis caused by the pandemic is one of the most lasting effects.

 Mexico resembles a divided country, where some people are so unconcerned they won’t wear masks, while others are so scared they descend into abject terror at the first sign of shortness of breath.